NORAD North American Aerospace Defense Command

 Where is NORAD Located?

-NORAD’s main technical facility is in the Cheyenne Mountain Directorate of the Cheyenne Mountain Air Force Station (AFS).
+NORAD’s main facility is in the Cheyenne Mountain Directorate of the Cheyenne Mountain Air Force Station (AFS).
 The facility is located in Colorado.
 As a result, NORAD is sometimes known as Cheyenne Mountain.
 NORAD’s operations center is located inside the granite mountain.
 The Army Corps of Engineers designed and built the structure.

-The Canada East and Canada West Sector Air Operations Control Centers are located in the underground complex at Canadian Forces Base North Bay in Ontario, Canada.
+The Canada East and Canada West Sector Air Operations Control Centers are in the underground complex at Canadian Forces Base North Bay in Ontario, Canada.

 Official Website